Statistical Test for Diffusion-Based Anomaly Localization via Selective Inference: Anomaly localization by diffusion models

 Here, $\eta$ is a hyperparameter that controls the randomness in the reverse process.
 By setting $\eta = 1$, we can create new images by stochastic sampling.
 On the other hand, if we set $\eta = 0$, deterministic sampling is used for image generation.
 By recursively sampling as in \eqref{eq:sampling x_t}, we can obtain a reconstructed image of the original input $\bm{x}_0$.

 In practice, the reverse process starts from $\bm{x}_{T^\prime}$ with $T^\prime < T$.
-Namely, we reconstruct the original input image not from the completely noisy one, but from a one which still contains individual information of the original input image.
+Namely, we reconstruct the normal-looking version of the input image not from a completely noisy one, but from one that still contains individual information of the original input image.
 The smaller $T^{\prime}$ ensures that the reconstructed image preserves fine details of the input image.
-Conversely, the larger $T^{\prime}$ results in the retention of only large scale features, thereby converting more of the anomalous regions into normal regions~\cite{ho2020denoising, mousakhan2023anomaly}.
+Conversely, the larger $T^{\prime}$ results in the retention of only large-scale features, thereby converting more of the anomalous regions into normal regions~\citep{ho2020denoising, mousakhan2023anomaly}.
+The overall reconstruction process of the diffusion model is summarized in Algorithm~\ref{alg:reconstruction}.